ReactiveMongo/Play-ReactiveMongo/README.md

 This provides the configuration and mongo connectivity to functionality in [simple-reactivemongo](https://github.com/hmrc/simple-reactivemongo)

+The library was merged into [simple-reactivemongo](https://github.com/hmrc/simple-reactivemongo) and starting from version 7.x.x of that library, there is no need of using `play-reactivemongo` in Play microservices.
+Because of the merge there won't be new features introduced to this library.

 ## Main features

 ### Configure your application to use ReactiveMongo plugin